-The lack of blood flow to an area of the brain known as ischemia.
-This is particularly dangerous in the brain, as a lack of circulating blood deprives neurons of oxygen and nourishment.
-Stroke is the condition of ischemia specific to the brain and can occur in 2 different ways: hemorrhage or blockage.
-In the case of hemorrhage, the release of blood from blood vessels after the vessel rupture causes damage by cutting off connecting pathways, resulting in local or generalized pressure injury as well as impaired blood flow to the brain.
-The blockage of a blood vessel causes a disruption of blood flow to that region of the brain as shown in Figure 1.
-This blockage can be either thrombotic or embolic.
+The lack of blood flow to an area of the brain known as Ischemia.
+This is dangerous to the brain as a lack of circulating blood deprives the neurons of oxygen and nourishment.
+This ischemia that underlies stroke can occur in 2 different ways, hemorrhage: release of blood from blood vessels after the vessel rupture causes damage by cutting off connecting pathways, resulting in local or generalized pressure injury as well as impaired blood flow to the brain, and blocking a blood vessel causing a lack of blood flow to that region of the brain as shown in Figure 1.

 Most forms of ischemia in stroke involve the thrombotic or embolic types of blockage, and a much smaller percentage involve hemorrhage.
-Although both are serious, all strokes have a therapeutic window that allows for some neurons to be rescued.
+Although both are serious, all strokes have a therapeutic window that allows for neurons that are undergoing ischemia to be rescued.

-The brain requires a continuous supply of oxygen and glucose to maintain normal function.
-If cerebral blood flow is interrupted, then neuronal metabolism can be effected within 30 seconds and will completely stop within 2 minutes of deprivation.
+The brain requires a continuous supply of O2 and glucose for neurons to function.
+If the cerebral blood flow is interrupted, then individual neuronal metabolism can be affected within 30 seconds and will completely stop within 2 minutes of deprivation.
 If left unchecked, neuronal cell death occurs in 5 minutes.
-During this time period, these neurons will not be able to maintain their resting membrane potential.
-Upon death, they will release potassium ions causing other nearby cells to depolarize.
-In addition, Na+/K+ exchanger pumps will no longer have ATP production to drive their activity, causing neurons to depolarize and fire inappropriately.
-This is the basis of the glutamate excitotoxicity theory proposed by John Olney and may explain why pyramidal neurons in the hippocampus and Purkinje cells in the cerebellum that rely on glutamate neurotransmission are particularly vulnerable to ischemia.
+During this time period these neurons will no longer be able to maintain their resting membrane potentials and when they die, will release K+ ions causing other nearby cells to depolarize.
+In addition, as Na+/K+ATP dependent pumps will no longer have ATP production to drive their activity, the neurons will also start to depolarize and fire action potentials inappropriately.
+This leads to the glutamate excitotoxicity theory proposed by John Olney and may be the basis of why pyramidal neurons that are found in the hippocampus and Purkinje cells in the cerebellum that rely on glutamate neurotransmission are particularly vulnerable and die following ischemia.